Table of contents

 Daily Yogi App

 I also created an app as a Tapas tool, with daily gentle reminders and easy access to our daily positive Yogi practices.
-The Daily Yogi App is AVAILABLE NOW!
+The Daily Yogi App is AVAILABLE NOW on both Apple and Android devices.
 Our app enables pop-up notifications and quick access to our daily positive practices.
 Additionally, the app also allows for easy research on each of the 8 Limbs of Yoga and has a free mobile version of the Bhagavad Gita.

 Get today’s Daily Yogi Positive Practice in your inbox